panzerdp/dmitripavlutin.com/content/posts/096-arrow-functions/index.md

 greet('Eric Cartman'); // => 'Hello, Eric Cartman!'
 ```

-Nevetheless, if the arrow function accepts no parameters or a rest parameter, then you have to *keep the parentheses*:
+Nevetheless, if the arrow function accepts no parameters or uses a rest parameter, then you have to *keep the parentheses*:

 ```javascript
 const sayHello = () => {